The Petit Lenormand deck is available now. Limited stock

 Money and material security

-Certain financial obligations must be properly closed.
+Certain financial obligations must be properly concluded.

 Health and energy